benmadiangkit/benmadiangkit/README.md

 - 👋 Hi, I’m @benmadiangkit
-- 👀 I’m interested in NFT Art,NFT Games,Community Management and Customer service
+- 👀 I’m interested in NFT Art,NFT Games,Community Management and I'm a Semi pro Chef.
 - 🌱 I’m currently learning Python and re-learning C
 - 💞️ I’m looking to collaborate on Python programs
 - 📫 How to reach me benmadiangkit@yc